Stochastic Calculus with respect to Gaussian Processes: Abstract

 \section{Abstract}

-\begin{footnotesize} Stochastic integration with respect to Gaussian processes has raised strong interest in recent years, motivated in particular by its applications in Internet traffic modeling, biomedicine and finance.
-The aim of this work is to define and develop a White Noise Theory-based anticipative stochastic calculus with respect to all Gaussian processes that have an integral representation over a real interval (that maybe infinite).
-This very rich, this class of Gaussian processes, which will be denoted $\mathscr{G}$, contains, among many others, Volterra processes (and thus fractional Brownian motion) and multifractional Brownian motions.
-It also contains Gaussian processes, the regularity of which varies along the time.
-The stochastic calculus provided in this work allows us to derive Itô formulas, a Tanaka Formula as well as to perform a first study of (both weighted and non weighted) local times of elements of $\mathscr{G}$, that includes providing occupation time formulas.
+\begin{footnotesize} Stochastic integration \textit{wrt} Gaussian processes has raised strong interest in recent years, motivated in particular by its applications in Internet traffic modeling, biomedicine and finance.
+The aim of this work is to define and develop a White Noise Theory-based anticipative stochastic calculus with respect to all Gaussian processes that have an integral representation over a real (maybe infinite) interval.
+Very rich, this class of Gaussian processes contains, among many others, Volterra processes (and thus fractional Brownian motion) as well as processes the regularity of which varies along the time (such as multifractional Brownian motion).
+A systematic comparison of the stochastic calculus (including Itô formula) we provide here, to the ones given by Malliavin calculus in \cite{nualart,MV05,NuTa06,KRT07,KrRu10,LN12,SoVi14,LN12}, and by Itô stochastic calculus is also made.
+Not only our stochastic calculus fully generalizes and extends the ones originally proposed in \cite{MV05} and in \cite{NuTa06} for Gaussian processes, but also the ones proposed in \cite{ell,bosw,ben1} for fractional Brownian motion (\textit{resp.} in \cite{JLJLV1,JL13,LLVH} for multifractional Brownian motion). \end{footnotesize}